pwr/KSP/docs/install.md

     Usually this is `https://_machine_running_ksp_:_ksp_port_/KSP/`.
 If you want to use an HTTPS frontend to proxy the calls to KSP, it will be the its server url.

-    The value of this option **must** be matched by the modifications you do on the device, in the `ServerConfig.conf` file (see `docs/devices.md`).
+    The value of this option **must** be matched by the modifications you do on the device, in the `ServerConfig` file (see `docs/devices.md`).

 	WARNING: while technically you can use just HTTP for the `server_url`, IS IS VERY UNSECURE.
 Consider that the Kindle will be talking to the KSP server in plain text, over WiFi.
 Please read `docs/security.md` for details.

 * `server_certificate`

-	Path to the SSL server certificate.
+	Path to the KSP's HTTPS server certificate.
 You have to set this for HTTPS to work in KSP.

-    The file must contain the server private key and server certificate.
-You cannot use a self-signed certificate, but you can create your own private CA and sign the server certificate with that.
-In this case, you will have to add your CA certificate to this file.
+    The file must contain the server private key and certificate chain in PEM format.
+You *cannot* use a self-signed server certificate (the Kindle device will refuse to talk to the server), but you can create your own private CA and sign the server certificate with that, *or* get a free SSL certificate from a CA provider like [StartSSL](https://www.startssl.com/?app=1).
+In this case, you will have to append the CA certificate to this file.

+    Alternatively, you can have a regular HTTPS server (apache, nginx, etc.) running in front of KSP, configure it to proxy calls to KSP (this is where having `/KSP/` in your `server_url` path helps), and set `server_url` to point to the HTTPS front-end.
+However, same SSL certificate requirements apply to the HTTPS front-end.

+    If the HTTPS front-end is running on the same machine as KSP, you can probably just run KSP with plain HTTP and comment-out this option.
+If the HTTPS front-end is running on a different machine (even if it's within the same local network), running KSP over HTTPS is still recommended, *but* you can use a regular self-signed server certificate.

 * `calibre_library`

     Path to your Calibre library, where its `metadata.db` file is, e.g. `~/calibre`, or `C:\\Calibre`.
+The KSP daemon requires read-only access to this folder and all its files and sub-folders.

 Everything else is optional, though you might find some interesting stuff in `etc/features.py`.